 Students majoring in biological sciences complete a core curriculum in biology, chemistry, math and physics.
 However, the Biology major has a flexible curriculum and allows students to tailor their elective coursework to match their interests and career goals.
 A major in biology requires 34 total biology credits.
 Students should work closely with their faculty advisor to design a suitable academic course plan.
 Students must achieve a minimum grade of "C" in biology courses and a minimum grade of "C-" in supporting science courses to complete the requirements for the major.
-By completion of the sophomore year, all students who intend to major in biological sciences must declare the major.

 The Biology Department offers these programs:

 A B.A. in Biology with Middle and Secondary Education is also available.